 The web has grown vastly over the years in terms of technologies, frameworks, complexity, and utility.
 Today, more than a billion people browse through thousands of websites every day.
 As a result, the internet is always flooded with sensitive data like user credentials, credit card details, etc.

-Therefore, developers must be aware of common vulnerabilities that hackers can exploit to misuse their users' data.
+Therefore, developers must be aware of common vulnerabilities that hackers can exploit to misuse their users’ data.
 One such vulnerability is cross-site scripting (XSS).
-In this post, you'll understand what XSS is and how it impacts your users.
-You'll also learn how far React protects your app from XSS attacks and steps to make your React application immune to XSS.
+In this post, you’ll understand what XSS is and how it impacts your users.
+You’ll also learn how far React protects your app from XSS attacks, steps to make your React application immune to XSS, and how you can leverage tools like StackHawk to proactively identify and fix these vulnerabilities.

 XSS Attacks: An Overview